Mera Peak Climbing - 14 Days itinerary

 Personal trek

 We can only provide a personal trek, so you will only be trekking with your own group.
 We will never add strangers to your treks.
-All the treks are customizable per your schedule.
+All the treks are customisable to your schedule.

-Our treks are organised with a minimum of 2 people, so If anyone is alone and does not have a friend or family joining them, we can organise a group trek open for all.
+Our climbs run with a minimum of one person.
+If you are travelling alone and do not have a friend or family joining them, we can organise a group trek open for all.
 If you prefer to join a group, we can also help you connect with other trekkers.
 Once you confirm, your group trek will be posted on our website, so others can join too.

 This is our policy to make every trek into your own personal holiday in the Himalaya.